Sienci-Labs/Resources/lmmk2/handbook/ytsb-lmk2-feeds-and-speeds.md

 <strong><em>Am I going to wear out my tools faster by cutting with more aggressive settings?</em></strong>

 <p style="padding-left: 40px;">Technically, yes, but in practice no. Some bits may be sharper than others from the factory, but you can expect tools to perform about the same throughout their lifespan regardless of how aggressively you run them.
-The main detriment which causes premature tool wear is using an inappropriate <a href="#chip-load">chip load</a>.</p>
+The main detriment which causes premature tool wear is using an inappropriate <a href="https://resources.sienci.com/view/lmk2-feeds-and-speeds/#chip-load-">chip load</a>.</p>

 <strong><em>Are you ever going to make a downloadable tool database for X CAM program?</em></strong>